sneakysneak/docs/pages/templates/04-adding-custom-fields.md

 and<br>
 ``total_records``

 respectively.
-If you have many fields however, there is another option:
+If you have many fields to add however, there is a more automated option:

 ## Adding Fields Using JSON Example